sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

 Robert Miller, Emily Kirkman, Tom Boothby, David Joyner, Yi Qiang

-SAGE Enhancement Proposal:

- * Unresolved issues:
+== Unresolved issues ==
+  1. Should a generic SAGE Database object try to reproduce much advanced sqlite-fu?
+This came up during the first-run at coding such a class.
+If a generic SAGE Database were written to handle only more basic functions (such as only searching one table in a database at a time), it would be easier to maintain: its main purpose would be to expose an easy database structure to those not interested in learning the nuances of sqlite.
+  1. lists as entries
-  * lists as entries: this is feasible via Emily's rawking regexp skills, IF we can find a delimiter guaranteed not to be in pickle strings
+     * storing a whole list in one entry in the database: this is feasible via Emily's rawking regexp skills, IF we can find a delimiter guaranteed not to be in pickle strings.
+It is optimal for speed and memory.
+     * storing a list as an array of rows (experience tells us that this is inefficient)
-  * Licensing: $\exists$ DBGPL?
+  1. Licensing: $\exists$ DBGPL?
-  * Noticing identical database entries
+  1. Noticing identical database entries

+== SAGE Enhancement Proposal ==

  * Database class
   * instance field